Stasis dermatitis

 How do I treat stasis dermatitis?

-• WARNING: Overuse of topical steroids like hydrocortisone can cause skin thinning, stretch marks, and easy bleeding or bruising.
+• ⚠️ Overuse of steroids can cause thinning skin, stretch marks, or easy bruising.

 What do I do if my legs have open sores or are weeping?

-1. Start vinegar soaks daily (mix 2 tbsp white vinegar into 2 cups warm water) – dip a washcloth or paper towel into the solution and soak the legs for 10-15 minutes
+• Vinegar soaks: Mix 2 tablespoons white vinegar with 2 cups warm water.
+Soak a washcloth or paper towel in the solution and place it on the affected skin for 10–15 minutes daily.

 How do I prevent stasis dermatitis?

-1. Use a cool-mist humidifier: In dry climates or indoors when heaters are running, the humidity is low and dries out your skin.
-Run a cool-mist humidifier in the bedroom overnight or in your main rooms during the day.
+• Cool-mist humidifier: Dry climates and indoor heating reduce humidity and dry out skin.
+Run a cool-mist humidifier overnight in the bedroom or in main rooms during the day.

 • Rough or scratchy clothing (especially wool)